Did Your Parents Have This Alarm Clock, Too?

 Advertisement

 “Unlocking a deep childhood memory you’d forgotten about” has become a whole genre of Instagram and TikTok content.
-There are videos about how we used to jump off a surface while holding an umbrella in an attempt to fly; how our parents told us that we’d get struck by lightning if we showered during a thunderstorm; and how we sometimes still wake up in a cold sweat at 3 a.m. with the George Lopez theme song ringing in our heads.
+There are videos about how we used to jump off a surface while holding an umbrella in an attempt to fly or how our parents told us that we’d get struck by lightning if we showered during a thunderstorm.
 And if you head to the comments, you often see the same, half-shocked, half-celebratory reactions: We all did this?

 TikTok user @annafabbre recently posted a series of 2000s childhood trends and memories, all of which sparked memories and revelations in the comments.
 In response to someone who commented, “I’m convinced we all had the same childhood,” she replied with a video, saying, “I’m convinced we’re all playing in the same Sims game and the world’s not real.”
 She has a point.